Free resources for the Camino de Santiago

-Help me improve this site.
-Do you know of any useful website, blog, book…?
+Help me improve this site with more resources.
+Do you know of any useful website, blog, book, app…?
 Anything that might be of help to those preparing for their Camino.
 If you have any suggestions, just leave a comment!

 American Pilgrims on the Camino: This volunteer-run, non-profit organization supports the pilgrimage to Santiago de Compostela in different ways.